-The Division of Arkansas Heritage (DAH) was created in 1975 to preserve and promote Arkansas’s natural and cultural heritage as a source of pride and enjoyment for all.
-The original legislation named the agency the "Department of Arkansas Natural and Cultural Heritage" and grouped together culturally oriented divisions in one department.
-The agency name was changed to its current title in 1985.
+The Division of Arkansas Heritage (DAH) was created by Act 101 in 1975 to preserve and promote Arkansas’s natural and cultural heritage.
+Originally known as the "Department of Arkansas Natural and Cultural Heritage," the legislation grouped together several culturally oriented divisions under one department.
+The agency name change to the Division of Arkansas Heritage occurred in 1985.

 Today, DAH consists of eight divisions and a director’s office which manages general administrative and marketing operations.
 The divisions are:

 Arkansas Historic Preservation Program (AHPP)

 Originally, DAH – or the Department of Arkansas Natural and Cultural Heritage as it was known then – included AAC, AHPP, ANHC and HAM.
 In 1990, DCC opened its doors and was added to DAH.
 In 2003, legislation created MTCC and placed it under the direction of DAH.
 Then, in 2016, the Arkansas History Commission – which had been under the Department of Parks and Tourism – was moved to DAH and was renamed the Arkansas State Archives (ASA).